 - Unenclosed sidewalk cafes

 If you do not meet any of the requirements for these two forms, then you will have to file an Application Form for Work Designated Properties.
-Until the LPC has issued an approval, the DOB will not be able to grant your approval to start the project
+Until the LPC has issued an approval, the DOB will not be able to grant your permission to start the project